compuphase/partcl/README.md

 ParTcl reverts back to the roots of Tcl: ParTcl's goal is to be easily embeddable in applications, and function as an extension language for these applications.
-In pursuit of simplicitly and compactness of the implementation, ParTcl is closer to the original versions of Tcl (pre 7.0), in syntax and is semantics, than to the lastest release (8.6, at the time of writing).
+In pursuit of simplicitly and compactness of the implementation, ParTcl is closer to the original versions of Tcl (pre 7.0), in syntax and in semantics, than to the lastest release (8.6, at the time of writing).

-There is documentation in this repository in the form of a "Tcl Primer," a tutorial specific for ParTcl.
+There is documentation in this repository: `Tcl-Tutorial.pdf` is a tutorial specific for ParTcl.
 For more details, or background information on Tcl, you can pick up a general book on Tcl.
 Old books are fine (because ParTcl draws back to the original Tcl).
 See, for example, "[Tcl and the Tk Toolkit](http://csis.pace.edu/~benjamin/software/book1.pdf)" by John Ousterhout, and which is available for free.

 ## Features